 I wasn’t allowed to eat anything before my surgery, except a light breakfast before 6 am.
 My surgery was scheduled for 1.30 and I was starving.
 The very lovely anesthetist came around to ask me a bunch of questions, do I have a history of blah blah, do I have crowns, do I think, do I that… it all started to feel real.

 My Stoma Reversal

-Then my surgery was moved up and at 12.30, I was being wheeled off to the theater.
+Then my stoma reversal surgery was moved up and at 12.30, I was being wheeled off to the theater.
 I kissed my mom and my husband and they took me away.
 I remember thinking, what if that’s the last time.
 What if this is it, what if I die.
 What if stoma reversal surgery wasn’t meant for me.